Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 Make Your Sandwich at the Last Possible Moment.

 The least amount of time your sandwich is a sandwich, the better.
-There are, of course, exceptions to this rule – such as the pressed sandwich (which features in various incarnations in our summer sandwich and fall sandwich editions).
-Also, a thick, crusty baguette that does well languishing with its fillings without falling victim to soggy bottom.
+There are exceptions to this rule, such as the pressed sandwich (which features in various incarnations in my summer sandwich and fall sandwich editions).

-Construct Your Sandwiches In Situ When You are Ready to Eat
+Construct Your Sandwiches In Situ

 At the risk of stating the obvious, the most foolproof way to prevent soggy sandwiches is to pack your fillings and bread separately and make your sandwich as you are ready to eat.
+My Chicken Waldorf Salad sandwich is a great contender for this.

-Or, you can partially build your sandwiches with dry fillings and add wet fillings such as tomato, egg, tuna or chicken salads at the last minute.
+Or, you can partially build your sandwiches with dry fillings and add wet fillings such as tomato, egg, tuna, or chicken salads at the last minute.

 Sustainable Picnic Sandwich Wraps